psychemedia/island-storynotes/st_helens.md

 Eton, " there had been no curate and but little service for many years-" so that " the parishioners had been fain to bury their corpses themselves ; and yet they pay " nevertheless their tithes.
 Foreign sailors, seeing the shameful using of the same, think
-" that all other churches within the realm be like used, and so have both spoken and done " shameful acts in our derision ; and what they have said and made report of in their own ،،
+" that all other churches within the realm be like used, and so have both spoken and done " shameful acts in our derision; and what they have said and made report of in their own ،،
 Erection of country God knoweth."
 At the beginning of the 18th century the inhabitants obtained a faculty to erect a new church on a site to the north of the village, which was accordingly. church. consecrated by Bishop Trelawney, in 1719.
 The tower,
-Former im- portance of
+Former importance of
 S. Helen's.
 The only remaining portion of the ancient church is the Early 13th century tower, which was buttressed up, probably about the time of the building of the new church by the Trinity Board, as it formed a valuable landmark.
 In the reign of James I. the Priory was bought by
-Mr. Emanuel Badd, who, according to Sir John Oglander, was a poor man's son, “ but by God's blessing, and ye losse of 5 wyfes, he grewe very ritch ; " (the italics are mine).
+Mr. Emanuel Badd, who, according to Sir John Oglander, was a poor man's son, "but by God's blessing, and ye losse of 5 wyfes, he grewe very ritch ;" (the italics are mine).
 Of the ancient building not a vestige remains, it having been finally demolished, and a modern house erected on the site, about the middle of the last century.
-“
+"
 The Parish of S. Helen's appears to have formerly enjoyed a certain amount of importance as a place of call for foreign vessels, and probably a harbour of refuge.
 Here it was that outward-bound ships were wont to put in for water, which it is said remained fresh and bright even at the end of a long voyage, so excellent was the spring from whence it was drawn.
 A family of some distinction took its name from S. Helen's, and appear from time to time in the history of the Island, generally as witnesses to deeds.
-It was from S. Helen's Sir Edward that the gallant Sir Edward Wydvil, * with the Island chivalry at his back, sailed, in 1488, on Wydvil. his ill-fated expedition which ended so disastrously on the field of St. Aubyn, in the July of the same year.
+It was from S. Helen's Sir Edward that the gallant Sir Edward Wydvil, * with the Island chivalry at his back, sailed, in 1488, on his ill-fated expedition which ended so disastrously on the field of St. Aubyn, in the July of the same year.

  * The orthography of the family name in contemporary documents varies, a